 Go Wild in Garnock

 We are working with the South and West Scotland Environmental Information Centre (SWSEIC) to make it as easy as possible for everyone in the landscape to get involved in wildlife recording.
-We have our own wildlife recording system set up (you can find this on the I-Record website), we have purchased lots of equipment that people can use to record wildlife, and we are going to be training local community groups in how to collect good data.
+We have our own wildlife recording system set up (you can find this on the I-Record website) and have lots of recording equipment that is totally free to borrow, so anyone can get out and do some wildlife watching.

-Perhaps most exciting of all, over the next three years we will be running a series of training courses in wildlife identification that give you the skills to be able to tell a blue tit from a coal tit, or a field mouse from a bank vole.
-You can utilise these skills to go out and record wildlife yourself and submit these records through the Garnock Connections page on I-Record.
+Perhaps most exciting of all, we are running a series of wildlife identification training courses, giving participants the skills to tell a blue tit from a coal tit, or a field mouse from a bank vole.
+These events are the perfect introduction if you want to get more involved in wildlife recording, or even if you just want to learn a little more about the world around you.
 Training events will be advertised through our website and social media accounts so keep an eye out and get involved!

 Did you know?